mcdulltii/mcdulltii.github.io/_posts/2020-08-28-TISC20-Writeups.markdown

 The output text finally obtained is encoded several times.
 Using Cyberchef to automatically detect the file signatures at every point, I was able to find out that the text file is encoded using gzip, bzip2, zlib, and xz compression methods, and hex and base64 encoding methods.

-As the output text is encoded so many times, it was better to creaate a script to detect the compression and encoding methods, then decompress and decode them automatically to obtain the final flag.
+As the output text is encoded so many times, it was better to create a script to detect the compression and encoding methods, then decompress and decode them automatically to obtain the final flag.

 ```python
 import gzip